Direct Access Scheme (DAS) - Unrestricted Motorcycle Licence

 All courses INCLUDE training and practical test fees.
 (An additional £20 will be charged for any practical test booked on a weekend or as classed as out of hours by the DVSA)

 Now it's even easier than ever to book your DAS course with our online DAS booking system.
-You can view our availability, book your DAS motorcycle course online, and then make a secure online payment for your CBT course.
+You can view our availability, book your DAS motorcycle course online, and then make a secure online payment for your DAS course.

 How do I book my DAS Course?